ansible/ansible/plugins/README.md

 ansible-plugins
 ===============

-Extend ansible with optional callback and connection plugins.
+You can extend ansible with optional callback and connection plugins.

 callbacks
 =========